-Deep dental cleaning is a distinct cosmetic dental procedure that is carried out by a professional dentist to remove plaque and bacteria buildup from the teeth that have triggered gum infections or periodontal disease. it is usually a periodontal scaling and root planing procedure.
+Deep dental cleaning is a distinct cosmetic dental procedure carried out by a professional dentist to remove plaque and bacteria buildup from the teeth that have triggered gum infections or periodontal disease.
+It is usually a periodontal scaling and root planing procedure.

 The Dentist Says You Need a Deep Cleaning?